 Baby will be vaccinated for polio, rotavirus, pneumococcus, Haemophilus influenzae type B (Hib), hepatitis B, as well as diphtheria, tetanus, and pertussis (DTaP).
 Thankfully, some of these vaccines are oral, and the others are often combined into just two shots.
 Most doctors tend to save this part for the very end of the exam.
-That way, you can have some private time to comfort Baby and let him know how bravely he endured those shots.
+That way, you can have some private time to comfort Baby and let them know how bravely they endured those shots.
 It’s very common to notice a low-grade fever after these vaccinations, which is a very normal immune response and not a cause for concern.

 While you’re there, remember that your doctor is a great resource for any questions you might have about Baby’s health and development, so make sure to ask about anything that’s on your mind at this visit.

 - “AAP Schedule of Well-Child Care Visits.”
 Healthy Children.
 American Academy of Pediatrics, December 18 2015.
 Web.